-The highest dose level shall aim to induce some toxicity to allow comparison of effect levels and effects of reproductive toxicity with those of systemic toxicity.
+The highest dose level shall aim to induce systemic toxicity, but not death or severe suffering of the animals, to allow comparison of reproductive toxicity and systemic toxicity.
 The dose level selection should be based upon the fertility effects with the other cohorts being tested at the same dose levels.